MittyRobotics/tko-electronics-sim/README.md

 ### Features

+- Native, can be run anywhere
+- CPU-efficient

+### Near Future

 - Accurate circuit simulation with real FRC parts
 - Importing circuits
-- Native, can be run anywhere
-- CPU-efficient

 ### Use